Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 go test ./...

-For a fast local check, temporarily use a short interval while developing:
+For a fast local check, first edit app/schedules.go to use a short interval:

 go